albumentations-team/albumentations.ai/mkdocs/src/docs/getting_started/simultaneous_augmentation.md

 Please refer to articles [Image augmentation for classification](image_augmentation.md), [Mask augmentation for segmentation](mask_augmentation.md), [Bounding boxes augmentation for object detection](bounding_boxes_augmentation.md), and [Keypoints augmentation](keypoints_augmentation.md) for the detailed description of each data type.

+!!! note "Note"
+    Some transforms in Albumentation don't support bounding boxes or keypoints.
+If you try to use them you will get an exception.
+Please refer to [this article](transforms_and_targets.md) to check whether a transform can augment bounding boxes and keypoints.

 Below is an example, how you can simultaneously augment the input image, mask, bounding boxes with their labels, and keypoints with their labels.
 Note that the only required argument to `transform` is `image`; all other arguments are optional, and you can combine them in any way.

 ## Step 1.
 Define `Compose` with parameters that specify formats for bounding boxes and keypoints.